sachgg/ClearBank.DeveloperTest/README.md

 Reason:
  - Provide clear audit trail for all payment operations
- - Enables tracking and troubleshooting of payment actitivty
+ - Enables tracking and troubleshooting of payment activity

  6. Tests